 Extracting change information from aerial photography

-Our change detection research team has investigated several methods of detecting change and is now concentrating on the most promising – using eCognition® object-based classification techniques.
-This process uses digital aerial photography, and the height data derived from it via photogrammetry, to identify the features we are most interested in.
-These are then compared with the same features in our OS MasterMap® database, to identify the new features, the features which are no longer present, and any other significant differences between the two datasets.
-We are confident that we can now automatically find changes such as new and demolished buildings, to a degree of accuracy similar to that of the manual process.
-Our challenge is to extend the techniques to find changes to vegetation, field boundaries, roads and water features.
+Our change detection research team has investigated several methods of detecting change and is now concentrating on the most promising – using object-based image classification techniques.
+This process uses digital aerial photography, together with the height data derived from it via photogrammetry, to identify the features we are most interested in.
+These are then compared with the corresponding features in our OS MasterMap® database.
+This automatic process identifies new features, features which are no longer present, and any changes to significant features.

 Following a number of trials in our production area, we are confident that we can now automatically detect changes to topographic features - including demolished and significantly altered buildings, areas of vegetation, water features, and changes to communication networks – to a degree of accuracy comparable to that of the manual process.
 Work is underway to fully utilise these techniques within our topographic data capture flowlines.